 Annual Canvass 2018

 A Household Enquiry Form (HEF) will be sent to every property in the borough with the details of residents currently registered to vote at the property.
-Anyone in the household can respond to the household enquiry form, but all properties must reply as soon as possible, even if there are no changes to be made.
+Anyone in the household can respond to the HEF but all properties must reply as soon as possible, even if there are no changes to be made.
 If the property is empty, solely a business premises or there are no residents who are eligible to register to vote, the person responsible will need to respond to the HEF.

 - new residents at the address